DerwenAI/strwythura/README.md

 For more detailed discussions, see:

   * enhanced GraphRAG: ["GraphRAG to enhance LLM-based apps"](https://derwen.ai/s/hm7h#3)
-  * ontology pipeline: ["Intentional Arrangement"](https://jessicatalisman.substack.com/) by Jessica Talisman
+  * ontology pipeline: ["Intentional Arrangement"](https://jessicatalisman.substack.com/) by **Jessica Talisman**
   * `spaCy`: <https://spacy.io/>
   * `GLiNER`: <https://huggingface.co/urchade/gliner_base>
   * _TextRank_: <https://www.derwen.ai/docs/ptr/explain_algo/>

-A few key issues regarding KG construction with LLMs still have not been addressed by the graph community in general:
+Some key issues regarding KG construction with LLMs haven't been addressed by the graph community and AI community in general:

   1. LLMs tend to mangle cross-domain semantics when used for building graphs; see _Mai2024_ referenced in the "GraphRAG to enhance LLM-based apps" talk above.
   2. You need to introduce a _semantic layer_ for representing the domain context, which follows more of a _neurosymbolic AI_ approach.